 Following HM Treasury’s announcement on 19 May, several changes to the CLBILS scheme have taken effect from 26 May.
 The maximum amount available through CLBILS to a borrower and its group has now increased from £50m to £200m.
 Term loans and revolving credit facilities over £50m will be offered by CLBILS lenders which have secured additional accreditation.
 The maximum size for invoice finance and asset finance facilities remains at £50m.

 Companies borrowing more than £50m through CLBILS will be subject to further restrictions on dividend payments, senior pay and share buy-backs during the period of the loan.
 Further information on changes introduced on 26 May, including new provisions on seniority of CLBILS facilities, can be found in the CLBILS FAQs for businesses.

-Please note that as of 24 September, the Chancellor of the Exchequer has announced the Coronavirus Large Business Interruption Loan Scheme (CLBILS) will be extended until 30 November 2020.
+Please note that as of 2 November, the Government has announced that the Coronavirus Large Business Interruption Loan Scheme (CLBILS) will be extended until 31 January 2021.

 How it works

 CLBILS is available through a range of British Business Bank accredited lenders and partners, listed on the British Business Bank website.